NeuroTechX/ntx_slack_archive/eegdata.md

 >
 I generally use K-Fold when i don't shuffle, but this one will make sure you don't train with data that will be recorded after your test set.

+3/10/2017 11:15 AM

+ **alexandre.barachant** :

+ >this is a cool validator for benchmarking the number of trial to use in a realistic setup